devinkr/js-array-methods/readme.md

 For a step by step of how the mechanics work, check out [this section on the MDN page for reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce#How_reduce_works).
+ -->

 ## Phew, that was a lot!

-We covered some of the most commonly used array methods in class today, but there are more to learn, such as `findIndex`, `includes`, etc. That's why it's important to get comfortable reading documentation and figuring out how to use tools like Google and Stack Overflow to get the information that you need.
+We covered some of the most commonly used array methods in class today, but there are more to learn.
+That's why it's important to get comfortable reading documentation and figuring out how to use tools like Google and Stack Overflow to get the information that you need.

 When you can use the tools at your disposal to teach yourself, you have the meta-skills to learn any new language or framework -- the sky is the limit!